dojot/alarm-client-node/README.md

 This library implements an Alarm Manager nodejs client for sending alarms to it through RabbitMQ.

-## How does it works
+## How does it work

-The client sends a JSON formated alarm event to the RabbitMQ instance of Alarm Manager.
+The client sends a JSON formatted alarm event to the RabbitMQ instance of Alarm Manager.
 The alarm is enqueued until a server channel connection is available.

 ### Sending messages to Alarm Manager